Tomasdfgh/Aldarion-A2C-Chess-Engine/README.md

 </p>

 #### Pawn Promotional Moves
 Pawn promotion adds complexity to the policy because each pawn has the potential to promote to one of four different pieces.
 Therefore, the policy vector must be expanded to accommodate the possible promotions.
-With just 44 potential promotion moves per pawn (as illustrated in the diagram below), the policy vector requires an additional 176 elements to encompass all promotional possibilities.
+With just 44 potential promotional moves per pawn (as illustrated in the diagram below), the policy vector requires an additional 176 elements to encompass all promotional possibilities.
 Consequently, normal moves are extracted from the initial 4096 elements, while promotional moves are derived from the final 176 elements, resulting in a total policy vector size of 4272 elements.

 <p align = "center">
   <img src = "https://github.com/Tomasdfgh/Aldarion-A2C-Chess-Engine/assets/86145397/f4769739-d6b0-43a3-9118-71d2723d543b" width = "325" alt = "promotionalChessBoard">